-• Fund Intervention Supports - The superintendent will not allow the Multi-Tiered Systems of Supports (MTSS) for students' needs to be underfunded.

-• Prioritize a Whole Child Focus - The superintendent will not allow the School District to ignore a whole child approach.

-• Align Resources Equitably - The superintendent will not allow any region to be without strong learning communities.

-• Ensure a Culturally-Responsive Staff - The superintendent will not allow the staff to be culturally non-responsive.
+- Fund Intervention Supports The superintendent will not allow the Multi-Tiered Systems of Supports (MTSS) to be under-resourced. - Prioritize a Whole Child Focus The superintendent will not allow the district to ignore a whole child approach. - Align Resources Equitably The superintendent will not allow any region to be without strong learning communities. - Ensure a Culturally-Responsive Staff The superintendent will not allow cultural non-responsivity to impact student experience or staff effectiveness.